celtx/selenium-testing-hcs-grid/README.md

 ## Conclusion

-Using this new HCS Grid, we were able to significantly decrease both test execution times and test result non-determinism compared with the traditional "Selenium Grid as a service" we were using.
+Using this new HCS Grid, we were able to significantly decrease both test execution times and the occurrences of non-deterministic test results, when compared with the traditional "Selenium Grid as a service" that we had been using.

-It's very early days, but initial indicators forecast our testing costs to be dramatically reduced as well; up to four to five times cheaper.
+Our OPS monitoring also forecasts that our testing-related costs will be dramatically reduced as well; up to four to five times cheaper.

 In fact, we have reduced our test execution times for our full suite from almost four hours to